code-pushup/cli/packages/cli/docs/custom-plugins.md

 }
 ```

-Now we can execute the CLI with `npx code-pushup collect --no-progress` and see a similar output as the following:
+Now we can execute the CLI with `npx code-pushup collect` and see a similar output as the following:

 <details>
 <summary> <b>stdout of CLI for the above code</b> (collapsed for brevity) </summary>